heng30/sblog/README.md

 [中文文档](./README.zh-CN.md)

 #### Introduction
 This is a simple blog that provides web services using `Rust Rocket` and generates web pages through HTML templates.
+You can visit the [Lost Land](https://heng30.xyz) to view the frontend.

 #### How to deploy?
 After the first startup, the default HTML template will be generated.
 The template is located in the `~/.local/share/sblog/template` directory and includes the following files: